Buying a Newly Constructed Home

 New Home Inspection

 Before committing to buying a new house, you will want to make sure that you have an experienced and reputable home contractor or inspector walk through the home and do a thorough inspection.
-If you are looking at a house that is currently being constructed, it is also a good idea to have the inspector walk through the unfinished home at a few key points in the construction process to ensure that the build quality is good:
+It is also a good idea to have the inspector walk through the unfinished home at a few key points in the construction process to ensure that the build quality is good:

 - Near the beginning, when the foundation is poured;